nuejs/www/docs2/tutorials/build-a-simple-spa.md

 When you save the model Nue converts our TypeScript file to JavaScript with `Bun.build()` or `esbuild.build()` under Node.

-At this point we use JSON mockup files, but the client is unaware of it because it operates with the model's public API methods without knowing the implementation details.
+At this point, we use JSON mockup files, but the client is unaware of it because it operates with the model's public API methods without knowing the implementation details.

 Here's what the return value of `getFeedback()` call looks like: